carbon-language/carbon-lang/clang/docs/UsersManual.rst

       more problems at higher optimization levels.
    -  ``-fsanitize=return``: In C++, reaching the end of a value-returning function without returning a value.
+   -  ``-fsanitize=returns-nonnull-attribute``: Returning null pointer
+      from a function which is declared to never return null.
    -  ``-fsanitize=shift``: Shift operators where the amount shifted is greater or equal to the promoted bit-width of the left hand side or less than zero, or where the left hand side is negative.
 For a